Veierland: Demographics

 The island was populated by between 300-400 people in the early 1900s, but the population later decreased to under 100.
 As of 2012, the island has a population of 150 permanent residents but the population more than doubles during summers when many of the island’s 450 vacation homes are utilized.
 It is a current goal of the municipality to increase the island’s year-round population to 300.

 Veierland has experienced a population decline in recent years, and the population decreased by 12 percent from 2012 to 2017.
 While the island had a permanent population of 158 in 2012, the population was 111 as of 2017.
 The school on the island was shut down in 2013 and the library closed in 2014.
 Several residents argued for the island to be transferred into the municipality of Sandefjord following the 2017 municipal reform.
-The island had a residence duty policy (Norwegian: boplikt) from 1998-2012.
-Half of the homes sold on the island since 2012 are used as vacation homes.
+The island had a policy requiring residents to live on the island (boplikt) from 1998-2012.
+Half of the homes sold on the island since 2012 are now used as vacation homes.

-Notability
+Notable people

-Author Jens Bjørneboe purchased a home on Veierland from singer-songwriter Ole Paus and lived on the island until his death on May 9, 1976.
+Author Jens Bjørneboe purchased a home on Veierland from singer-songwriter Ole Paus and lived on the island until his death on 9 May 1976.
 Ole Paus has written a song entitled “Veierland” (on the album “Stjerner i rennesteinen”) about the island, while author Karin Bang has written three novels in which the island goes by the name Jutøy.
 Artist Edvard Munch spent the summer of 1887 on the island, and painted numerous works while visiting on Veierland.

 Wildlife

 Veierland is known for its high population of deer.
-78 deer were hunted here during 2001.
+During 2001, 78 deer were hunted on the island.